season-framework/dizest/USE_CASES.md

 ## :small_orange_diamond: Hyperspectral Image analysis
 ![screenshot](./screenshots/UseCase_1.png)
 The technology for detecting maritime objects in hyperspectral aerial images is a technology closely related to maritime safety, such as saving lives in the event of a maritime accident or detecting floating objects on the sea.
-DIZEST was used as a research tool to develop this technology and was used to derive various research results, including SCI papers, and demonstrated that large-scale data processing is possible.
+DIZEST was used as a research tool to develop this technology and was used to derive various research results, and demonstrated that large-scale data processing is possible.